simplex-chat/simplex-chat/simplex-messaging.md

 ![Simplex queue operations](/diagrams/simplex-messaging/simplex-op.svg)

 Sequence diagram does not show E2EE - server knows nothing about encryption between sender and receiver.

 A higher level protocol application protocol should define the semantics that allow to use two simplex queues (or two sets of queues for redundancy) for the bi-directional chat and for any other communication scenarios.

 The SMP is intentionally unidirectional - it provides no answer to how Bob will know that the transmission succeeded, and whether Alice received any messages.
-There may be a scenario when Alice wants to securely receive the messages from Bob, but she does not want Bob to have any proof that she received any messages - this low-level simplex messaging protocol can be used in this scenario, as all Bob knows as a fact is that he was able to send one unsigned message to the server that Alice provided, and now can only send messages signed with the key `SK` that he sent to the server - it does not prove that any message was received by Alice.
+There may be a scenario when Alice wants to securely receive the messages from Bob, but she does not want Bob to have any proof that she received any messages - this low-level protocol can be used in this scenario, as all Bob knows as a fact is that he was able to send one unsigned message to the server that Alice provided, and now can only send messages signed with the key `SK` that he sent to the server - it does not prove that any message was received by Alice.

 For practical purposes of bi-directional conversation, now that Bob can securely send encrypted messages to Alice, Bob can create the second simplex queue that will allow Alice to send messages to Bob in the same way, sending the second queue details via the first queue.
 If both Alice and Bob have their respective uniqie "public" keys (Alice's and Bob's `EK`s of two separate queues), the conversation can be both encrypted and signed.

 The established queues can also be used to change the encryption keys providing [forward secrecy][5].

 This protocol also can be used for off-the-record messaging, as Alice and Bob can use multiple queues between them and only information they pass to each other allows proving their identity, so if they want to share anything off-the-record they can initiate a new queue without linking it to any other information they exchanged.
 As a result, this protocol provides better anonymity and better protection from [MITM][1] than [OTR][6] protocol.

 ## SMP qualities and features

-The simplex messaging protocol:
+Simplex Messaging Protocol:

-- defines only message-passing protocol:
+- Defines only message-passing protocol:

-  - transport agnostic - the protocol does not define how clients connect to the servers.
-It can be implemented over any ordered data stream channel: TCP connection, HTTP with long polling, websockets, etc..
+  - Transport agnostic - the protocol does not define how clients connect to the servers.
+It can be implemented over any ordered data stream channel: TCP connection, HTTP with long polling, websockets, etc.

-  - not semantic - the protocol does not assign any meaning to queues and messages.
-While on the application level the queues and messages can have different meaning (e.g., for messages: text or image chat message, message acknowledgement, participant profile information, status updates, changing "public" key to encrypt messages, changing servers, etc.), on the simplex messaging protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is out of scope of this simplex messaging protocol.
+  - Not semantic - the protocol does not assign any meaning to queues and messages.
+While on the application level the queues and messages can have different meaning (e.g., for messages: text or image chat message, message acknowledgement, participant profile information, status updates, changing "public" key to encrypt messages, changing servers, etc.), on the protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is out of scope of this protocol.

-- client-server architecture:
+- Client-server architecture:

-  - multiple servers, that can be deployed by the system users, can be used to send and retrieve messages.
+  - Multiple servers, that can be deployed by the system users, can be used to send and retrieve messages.

-  - servers do not communicate with each other and do not "know" about other servers.
+  - Servers do not communicate with each other and do not "know" about other servers.

-  - clients only communicate with servers (excluding the initial out-of-band message), so the message passing is asynchronous.
+  - Clients only communicate with servers (excluding the initial out-of-band message), so the message passing is asynchronous.

-  - for each queue, the message recipient defines the server through which the sender should send messages.
+  - For each queue, the message recipient defines the server through which the sender should send messages.

-  - while multiple servers and multiple queues can be used to pass each message, it is in scope of application level protocol(s), and out of scope of this simplex messaging protocol.
+  - While multiple servers and multiple queues can be used to pass each message, it is in scope of application level protocol(s), and out of scope of this protocol.

-  - servers store messages only until they are retrieved by the recipients, and in any case, for a limited time.
+  - Servers store messages only until they are retrieved by the recipients, and in any case, for a limited time.

-  - servers are required to NOT store any message history or delivery log, but even if the server is compromised, it does not allow to decrypt the messages or to determine the list of queues established by any participant - this information is only stored on client devices.
+  - Servers are required to NOT store any message history or delivery log, but even if the server is compromised, it does not allow to decrypt the messages or to determine the list of queues established by any participant - this information is only stored on client devices.

-- the only element provided by SMP servers is simplex queues:
+- The only element provided by SMP servers is simplex queues:

-  - each queue is created and managed by the queue recipient.
+  - Each queue is created and managed by the queue recipient.

-  - assymetric encryption is used to sign and verify the requests to send and receive the messages.
+  - Assymetric encryption is used to sign and verify the requests to send and receive the messages.

-  - one unique "public" key is used for the servers to authenticate requests to send the messages into the queue, and another unique "public" key - to retrieve the messages from the queue.
+  - One unique "public" key is used for the servers to authenticate requests to send the messages into the queue, and another unique "public" key - to retrieve the messages from the queue.
 "Unique" here means that each "public" key is used only for one queue and is not used for any other context - effectively, this key is not public and does not represent any participant identity.

-  - both "public" keys are provided to the server by the queue recepient when the queue is created.
+  - Both "public" keys are provided to the server by the queue recepient when the queue is created.

-  - the "public" keys known to the server and used to authenticate commands from the participants are unrelated to the keys used to encrypt and decrypt the messages - the latter keys are also unique per each queue but they are only known to participants, not to the servers.
+  - The "public" keys known to the server and used to authenticate commands from the participants are unrelated to the keys used to encrypt and decrypt the messages - the latter keys are also unique per each queue but they are only known to participants, not to the servers.

-  - messaging graph can be asymmetric: Bob's ability to send messages to Alice does not automatically lead to the Alice's ability to send messages to Bob.
+  - Messaging graph can be asymmetric: Bob's ability to send messages to Alice does not automatically lead to the Alice's ability to send messages to Bob.

 ## Cryptographic algorithms

-Simplex messaging clients need to cryptographically sign commands:
+Simplex messaging clients need to cryptographically sign commands for following operations:

-- with the recipient's key `RK` (server to verify):
+- With the recipient's key `RK` (server to verify):

-  - to subscribe to queue.
+  - Subscribe to queue.

-  - to secure the queue.
+  - Secure the queue.

-  - to acknowledge received messages.
+  - Acknowledge received messages.

-  - to suspend the queue.
+  - Suspend the queue.

-  - to delete the queue.
+  - Delete the queue.

-- with the sender's key `SK`:
+- With the sender's key `SK`:

-  - to send messages (server to verify).
+  - Send messages (server to verify).

 To sign and verify commands, clients and servers MUST use RSA-PSS algorythm defined in [RFC3447][2].

 To optinally sign and verify messages, clients SHOULD use RSA-PSS algorythm.

 To encrypt and decrypt messages, clients and servers SHOULD use RSA-OAEP algorythm defined in [RFC3447][2].

 The reasons to use these algorithms:

-- they are supported by WebCrypto API.
+- They are supported by WebCrypto API.

-- they are newer versions than RSA-PKCS1-v1_5 encryption and signature schemes.
+- They are newer versions than RSA-PKCS1-v1_5 encryption and signature schemes.

-- they are more widely supported than ECC algorithms
+- They are more widely supported than ECC algorithms.

 Future versions of the protocol may allow different algorithms.

 ## Simplex queue IDs

 Simplex messaging servers MUST generate 2 different IDs for each new queue - for recipient (that created the queue) and for sender.
 It is REQUIRED that:

-- these IDs are different and unique within the server.
+- These IDs are different and unique within the server.

-- based on 64-128-bit integers generated with cryptographically strong pseudo-random number generator.
+- Based on 64-128-bit integers generated with cryptographically strong pseudo-random number generator.

 ## Server privacy requirements

 Simplex messaging server implementations MUST NOT create, store or send to any other servers:

-- logs of the client commands and transport connections in the production environment.
+- Logs of the client commands and transport connections in the production environment.

-- history of deleted queues, retrieved or acknowledged messages.
+- History of deleted queues, retrieved or acknowledged messages.

-- snapshots of the database they use to store queues and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server).
+- Snapshots of the database they use to store queues and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server).

-- any other information that may compromise privacy or [forward secrecy][4] of communication between clients using simplex messaging servers.
+- Any other information that may compromise privacy or [forward secrecy][4] of communication between clients using simplex messaging servers.

 ## SMP commands

 Commands syntax below is provided using [ABNF][8].

 Each transmission between the client and the server must have this format/syntax (after the decryption):

 ```abnf
 transmission = [signature] CRLF signed CRLF